vernak2539/astro-rehype-relative-markdown-links/README.md

 This is a [rehype](https://github.com/rehypejs/rehype) plugin built for [Astro](https://astro.build/) that aims to transform relative links in MD and MDX files into their final output paths.

 🚨 This is experimental and build **exclusively** for Astro.
-Happy to take contributions!
+I have made a couple assumptions.
+They are:

+1. You have a content collection residing at `src/content/<content_collection>`
+2. You have a page that renders the above content collection at `src/pages/<content_collection>/[...slug].astro`

+## Example Functionality

-For example, if you have a markdown files at `src/content/blog/post.md` with the content of:
+If you have a markdown files at `src/content/blog/post.md` with the content of:

 ```markdown
 [relative link](./other-markdown.md)